When TMJ Dysfunction Contributes to Meniere’s Disease

 Frequently Asked Questions About Meniere’s Disease

-Numerous individuals with Meniere’s Disease exhibit symptoms of jaw dysfunction.
-Recognizing this connection may aid in alleviating dizziness, ear pressure, and tinnitus more efficiently.
+Many patients with Meniere’s Disease also show signs of jaw dysfunction.
+Understanding this relationship can help reduce dizziness, ear fullness, and tinnitus more effectively.

-A number of patients report decreased ear pressure, fewer episodes of vertigo, and improved tinnitus following TMJ treatment.
-The aim is to achieve equilibrium among the jaw, muscles, and auditory system.
+Many patients experience reduced ear pressure, fewer vertigo attacks, and calmer tinnitus after TMJ therapy.
+The goal is to restore balance between the jaw, muscles, and ear system.

-We employ CBCT imaging, bite assessments, and joint evaluations to examine the relationship between the TMJ and the inner ear.
-This process assists in identifying whether symptoms stem from jaw structural imbalances or changes in vestibular fluid.
+We use CBCT imaging, bite analysis, and joint scans to assess the TMJ’s proximity to the inner ear.
+This helps determine whether your symptoms originate from structural jaw imbalance or vestibular fluid changes.

 Yes.
-There are patients who experience both conditions.
-In such instances, addressing the TMJ can often alleviate the mechanical strain that may provoke or worsen vertigo episodes.
+Some patients have both conditions.
+In these cases, treating the TMJ often reduces the mechanical stress that triggers or intensifies vertigo episodes.

 TMJ Logo